Through My Eyes. Again - Cover

 I retrieved the letter in its envelope from my satchel.

 She lodged her threaded needle in the shirt collar.
-“Hmm – the trip is during the Easter holidays, so it won’t interfere with school.”
+“Hm – the trip is during the Easter holidays, so it won’t interfere with your school.”
 She paused.
 “Do you want to go, Will?”

-“Why not, Will?”
 My mother was surprised.
-“I would have thought you’d jump at the chance to go travel – in particular to Germany.”
+“I would have thought you’d jump at the chance to go somewhere different – in particular, Germany.”
+She stopped.
+“Why don’t you want to go, Will?”

 I couldn’t tell her my real reason.
-“I’m scared of going behind the Iron Curtain.
-They are not like us and I’m frightened they might not let me return.”
+“I’m scared.
+They are not like us and I’m frightened they might not let me come back.”

-I was worried my mother might not take me seriously.
+I was worried that my mother might not think me serious.

 This was terrible: even my mother wanted me to go.

-I knew she saw I was unconvinced.
+She saw I was unconvinced.
 “Anyhow Will, we don’t have to decide yet.”
 She focused on the letter again.
-“You don’t have to let them know for a week, so have a think about it and come and talk to me about your concerns if you need to.”
+“You don’t have to let them know for a week, so have a good think about it and come and talk to me some more about your concerns if you need to.”

 “Willi, I’m so sorry.”
-Lili was embarrassed at what her mother had done.
-“I heard her on the phone to your mother.”
+Lili was embarrassed about her mother.
+“I couldn’t stop her from phoning your mother.”

 “It’s not your fault, Lili.”
 I shrugged.
-“Your mother must feel strongly about this.”
+“Your mother has strong feelings about this.”

-“Oh, she does,” Lili said, sighing.
-“After she phoned your mother, I heard her talking to some of her friends who came over to play Bridge and they all agreed it was important for the English to learn what Russia was like.”
+“Oh, she does.
+She does,” Lili said, sighing.
+“After she phoned your mother, she was talking with some of her friends that came over to play Bridge.
+They all agreed it was important for the English to learn what Russia was like.”
 She paused, reaching back to what she had overheard the previous evening.
-“They are worried the alliance with Russia during the war still colours British thinking about the Soviets.
-Educating young English people about the reality of the Soviet Empire and its global intentions is important to them.”
+“They are worried that the alliance with Russia during the war still colours British thinking about the Soviets and their global intentions.
+Educating young English people about the reality of the Soviet Empire is important to them.”

 Close